What Is Calcium and Why Does Your Body Need It?

 That’s why we need to eat more calcium-rich foods like dairy products, leafy greens, and fortified foods when we are young.
 This helps with bone growth and keeps bones strong throughout our lives.

-Its Role in Blood Clotting and Muscle Function
+Calcium for Blood Clotting and Muscle Contraction

 Imagine this: you just cut your finger.
 Right away, your body starts a series of actions to stop the bleeding.
 This process is called blood clotting, and it needs calcium to work well.